Isaac White (basketball)

-Isaac Lewis White (born 22 June 1998) is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
+Isaac Lewis White (born 22 June 1998) is an Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
 He played college basketball for the Stanford Cardinal for three seasons, before graduating and signing to play basketball in Australia professionally.

-Early life
+Early life and career

 White was born in Adelaide, South Australia, as the youngest of two siblings.
-He played for the Sturt Sabres of Australia’s Premier League and scored 65 points in a game against West Adelaide.
-In February 2017, White committed to play college basketball for the Stanford Cardinal.
+He played for the Sturt Sabres in the South Australian Premier League in 2016 and 2017 and scored 65 points in a game against West Adelaide.
+White led South Australia to win the 2017 Australian U20 National Championship and led the tournament in scoring with 20.9 points per game.

 College career

+In 2017, White moved to the United States to play college basketball for the Stanford Cardinal.

-On 20 November 2017, he scored a career-high 20 points in a loss to the North Carolina Tar Heels.
-As a freshman, White averaged 5.5 points and 1.2 rebounds per game, starting nine of the team's 33 contests.
+On 20 November 2017, White scored a career-high 20 points in a loss to the North Carolina Tar Heels.
+As a freshman, he averaged 5.5 points and 1.2 rebounds per game, starting nine of the team's 33 contests.
 He averaged 3.1 points and 1.0 rebound per game as a sophomore.
 White was named to the 2019 Pac-12 All-Academic Team.
-As a junior, he averaged 4.2 points per game.
+As a junior in 2019–20, he averaged 4.2 points per game.
 White graduated from Stanford after three seasons and initially decided to graduate transfer to California Baptist.
 However, he instead decided to pursue professional opportunities.

 Professional career

-Illawarra Hawks (2020–2022)
+Illawarra Hawks and Ipswich Force (2020–2022)

 On 24 July 2020, White signed a one-year deal with the Illawarra Hawks of the National Basketball League (NBL).
-On 13 July 2021, White re-signed with the Illawarra Hawks for the 2021–22 NBL season.
+After playing for the Ipswich Force during the 2021 NBL1 North season, he re-joined Hawks for the 2021–22 NBL season.
+Following the NBL season, he re-joined the Force for the 2022 NBL1 North season.

-Tasmania JackJumpers (2022–present)
+Tasmania JackJumpers (2022–2023)

 On 4 August 2022, White signed with the Tasmania JackJumpers ahead of the 2022–23 NBL season as an injury replacement for Clint Steindl.
 His deal was converted to a development player contract on 28 September 2022.

+Mackay Meteors (2023–2024)

+Following the 2022–23 NBL season, White joined the Mackay Meteors for the 2023 NBL1 North season.
+He was named to the All-NBL1 North First Team.

+With the Meteors in 2024, he was again named to the NBL1 North First Team helped the team win the NBL1 North championship.
+He was team captain and averaged 24.6 points, 5.6 rebounds and 4.9 assists per game.

+Brisbane Bullets (2023–2025)

+On 31 March 2023, White signed a two-year deal with the Brisbane Bullets.

+On 10 April 2024, White's contract for the 2024–25 NBL season was exercised by the Bullets.
+On 24 December 2024, he scored 18 of his career-high 22 points in the first 12 minutes of the Bullets' 111–90 win over the Adelaide 36ers.